Stourbridge Canal: Railway Age

 In 1844, the Oxford, Worcester and Wolverhampton Railway (OWWR) announced their intention to build a line which would partly run parallel to both the canal and the Dudley Canal.
 Despite opposition by the canal company, the line was built and opened in 1852 and 1853.
 However, its effect was not immediately significant, and a proposed reduction in tolls was not deemed to be necessary.
 Some goods were transferred to the railway from a private basin, which ultimately led to an agreement on tolls for such transfers and the construction in 1858 of a transhipment siding on Stourbridge wharf.
 Trade held up well, derived from six ironworks and a tinplate works situated on the canal above the Stourbridge flight, traffic from the collieries on the Extension Canal, and various other industrial concerns, including fire-brick manufacturers and glassworks.
-In 1865, a new Act of Parliament introduced powers to charge mileage tolls for traffic using the upper level, but not passing through any locks.
+The Stourbridge Canal Act 1865 (28 & 29 Vict. c. lxxix) introduced powers to charge mileage tolls for traffic using the upper level, but not passing through any locks.
 Income gradually dropped, and the dividend was below 8 per cent for the first time in 1873.
-For many canal companies, the Railway and Canal Traffic Act 1888 had a detrimental effect on revenue, but the Stourbridge tolls increased significantly, from £1,695 in 1894 to £2,718 in 1896.
+For many canal companies, the Railway and Canal Traffic Act 1888 (51 & 52 Vict. c.
+25) had a detrimental effect on revenue, but the Stourbridge tolls increased significantly, from £1,695 in 1894 to £2,718 in 1896.

 A programme of dredging and other improvements, which enabled local trade to continue, kept the company profitable until effective competition from road vehicles began.
 In 1929, tolls were £3,750, although revenue from other sources increased income to £5,270, and a 3 per cent dividend was paid.
 By 1938, the operating profit was just £222.
 Tolls were down to £1,278 in 1946, and commercial traffic continued to decline until it ceased.